 “Good oral hygiene is super super important and having a white healthy smile and with that goal in mind, a baking soda based toothpaste is the only way to go and this is one brand that I particularly like for that reason.
 Not only do my pearly whites feel clean, it’s visibly apparent.
 Smile 😃.
 Thank You Arm&Hammer.
 My number one go to toothpaste for decades and this price point ain’t bad either.”

 Keeping your teeth free of cavities should be your number one priority when it comes to oral hygiene.
 But if you've already got that covered and are looking to also have whiter teeth, adding a special whitening toothpaste to your routine might help.
-All of the products we mentioned receive overwhelmingly positive reviews, so you'll just have to try them out for yourself and see which one works for you.
+All of the products we mentioned receive overwhelmingly positive reviews.
+You'll just have to try them out for yourself and see which one works for you.

 If you are looking for stronger and longer-lasting results, we recommend considering a home whitening kit from Snow.
 It can still be done from home and it's usually a lot cheaper than professional whitening at the dentist.

-But remember, the most important thing when it comes to your oral health is a proper oral hygiene routine that includes regular brushing and flossing.
+But remember, the most important thing when it comes to your oral health is a proper oral hygiene routine.
+This should include regular brushing and flossing.

 Which Crest toothpaste is best for whitening?

-Although most Crest pastes are supposed to help with whitening, for best results, you may want to choose a toothpaste from the Crest 3D White range like this Crest 3D white toothpaste, or the Brilliance set we mentioned above, which includes both a paste and a whitening gel.
+Most Crest pastes are supposed to help with whitening.
+However, for best results, you may want to choose a toothpaste from the Crest 3D White range like this Crest 3D white toothpaste, or the Brilliance set we mentioned above, which includes both a paste and a whitening gel.

 Is Crest or Colgate better for whitening?